Levin August von Bennigsen: Napoleonic Wars

 After the death of Kutuzov, Bennigsen was recalled and placed at the head of an army.
 Bennigsen participated in the battles of Bautzen and Lützen, leading one of the columns that made the decisive attack on the last day of the Battle of Leipzig (16–19 October 1813).
 On the same evening he was made a count by the emperor Alexander I, and he afterwards commanded the forces which operated against Marshal Davout in North Germany, most notably in the year-long Siege of Hamburg (1813–14).
-After the Treaty of Fontainebleau, he was awarded the St. George order of the First Degree — the highest Russian military order – for his actions in the Napoleonic Wars in general.
+After the Treaty of Fontainebleau, he was awarded the St. George order of the First Degree—the highest Russian military order—for his actions in the Napoleonic Wars in general.

 Later life

 After the general peace Bennigsen held a command from 1815 to 1818, when he retired from active service and settled on his Hanoverian estate of Banteln near Hildesheim.
 By the end of his life he completely lost his sight.
 He died on 3 December 1826, in Banteln, eight years after he had retired.
 His son, Count Alexander Levin von Bennigsen (1809-1893) was a distinguished Hanoverian statesman.

 Bennigsen wrote the three-volume "Mémoires du général Bennigsen", which was published in Paris in 1907-1908.
 Though they contain "fascinating" details regarding the Russian wars and battles between 1806 and 1813, the work often beautifies historical facts.
-English edition of Bennigsen's memoirs of 1806-1807 campaign appeared in 2023.
+An English edition of Bennigsen's memoirs of 1806-1807 campaign appeared in 2023.